 If you have a blue badge you are allowed to park in parking meter and pay and display car parks for free.
 Blue badge holders are also not allowed to be clamped.

 A Blue Badge holder is able to park on single or double yellow lines for up to three hours, unless the zone is exempt from loading or unloading.
 These are represented by two stripes marked on the pavement at regular intervals.

 Bank holiday parking

-Most parking zones are free on Bank Holidays but in busy areas some parking zones still charge on a bank holiday of weekend.
+Most parking zones are free on bank holidays but in busy areas some parking zones still charge on a bank holiday of weekend.
 It is best to check the signs before parking.
-If the parking should be free on a Bank Holiday and you have received a ticket then you can appeal the ticket.
+If the parking should be free on a bank holiday and you have received a ticket then you can appeal.

 Ensure you take photographs of any evidence and upload it to your Resolver case file.
 Include the street scene, road signs, and, if you paid by meter, any signage on the meter.

 If you have received a parking ticket and there were mitigating circumstances, then you can appeal your ticket.
 These include:

 - Tending an emergency or clearing debris from the road;

 - Dropping off an ill patient at hospital;